liyao0123/SoftwareEngineering2021Desk3/Documentation/SystemImplementation.md

 - logic: the game1 is to choose right answer between area/falseArea and game2 is name/falseName

+# Deployment

+## prerequisite: Git and Docker are needed to deploy this application.

+#### It takes 4 steps:
+- 1. git clone this project to linux file system
+- 2. change directory into the src folder
+- 3. modify the variables defined in env.env, or leave it as it is if you just want to test this application locally
+- 4. run bash ./build.sh

+It may take 3 or 4 minutes unitl the application up.
+The procedures have been tested both in Win10 and Centos.
+More details about the deployment procedures can be found in [DeploymentDetail.md]()

 ### Quotation
 - SpringBoot documentation
   > https://docs.spring.io/spring-boot/docs/current/reference/html/